 Speaking of which, is anyone going away for the lo-o-ong weekend next week?
 My husband and I are heading to the Poconos to spend some time with friends!
 Hopefully, the weather will be cooperative for everyone planning to squeeze out a few, final bits of summer.

 If you do happen to be cooking out within the next few weeks, I have THE

-- Watermelon (Try finding one with a flatter section to prevent unnecessary rolling)
+- Watermelon (Try finding one with a flatter side to prevent unnecessary rolling)

 - Assorted Fruits